ashroof7/Shopping-Droid/README.md

 Database integrated, and barcode reader android app that provides location based information about scanned item

-This project is under [GPL3](http://www.gnu.org/licenses/gpl.html) License
+This project is under [GPL3](http://www.gnu.org/licenses/gpl.html) License except that commercial use is not allowed.

 please check [screen shots](#screen-shots)